vita-student-projects/BEV_group4/README.md

 </div>
 <br />

-Here, the IoU metric was use to validate the models.
-We can note that the accurary of the model trained with the DIoU metric exceeds the one trained with the standard $IoU$.
-Further, the pedestrian class is better represented after using the the $DIoU$ training, which tends to support our hypothesis that $DIoU$ is better to classify smaller objects in the image.
+Here, the $IoU$ metric was use to validate the models.
+We can note that the accurary of the model trained with the $DIoU$ metric exceeds the one trained with the standard $IoU$.
+Further, the pedestrian class is better represented after using the the $DIoU$ training, which tends to support our hypothesis that $DIoU$ is better at classifying smaller objects in the image.
 Nevertheless, a more complete dataset is required to truly validate this statement.
 A table was therefore computed based on a batch of the NuScenes mini dataset to compare both models over a series of images.
 The results are presented below.

 <div>
 <p align="center">